 What is a payment gateway?

-A payment gateway works as a digital cashier who takes payment from a customer’s debit or credit card when they buy online.
-A payment gateway is a bridge between the customer’s bank and the store, ensuring that the payment is safe and smooth.
+A payment gateway is a technology that acts as a digital cashier who takes payment from a customer’s debit or credit card when they buy goods or services online.
+The payment gateway is the bridge between the customer’s bank and the store, ensuring that the payment is safe and smooth.

 How does a payment gateway work?

-There are four key stages in the operation of a payment gateway, each designed to ensure the secure and efficient processing of online transactions:
+When an online payment gateway facilitates a transaction, there are four key stages in the process.
+Each stage is designed to ensure secure and efficient online transactions.

 Stage 1 – Transaction initiation